Women who have sex with women: Safe sex

 The CDC recommends using a dental dam during oral sex.
 Additionally, HIV prevention organizations distribute dental dams along with condoms and other safe sex supplies.
 The FDA has not evaluated dental dams or other barriers for their effectiveness in preventing the spread STIs.
 Health educators widely encourage their use during cunnilingus or anilingus, but dental dams are not widely used by WSW.
 Dental dams were originally medical equipment but now some sexual-health focused products exist.
 Dental dams are commonly found at STI clinics and on the Internet but may be difficult to find at drugstores where condoms are normally sold.
 Dental dams may also be made by cutting open a latex condom.
 Latex condoms are known to be impermeable to pathogens which can cause STIs.

 Similarly to condoms, a new dental dam is used for each instance of oral sex to reduce the risk of STI transmission.
 Dams are placed over the vaginal or anal opening before the start of any sexual activities and not be removed until activities are concluded.
-To ensure no tears or rips occur, water or silicon based lubricant can be used.
+To ensure no tears or rips occur, water or silicone based lubricant can be used.
 Additionally, dams are not stretched out as this could lead to tears.
 Dental dams are stored in a cool and dry location, and never be used after their printed expiration date.

 While condoms may not be applicable to many WSW sexual encounters, they are still useful when sex toys are involved.
 Toys that are shared between partners can spread pathogens even when cleaned.
 The use of condoms in addition to thorough cleaning can help reduce the risk of transmission via sex toys.

 In the event of any open sores or wounds on the hands, latex gloves can be used to prevent infection while fingering or fisting.
 Gloves are placed over the hand before sexual activity ensues and kept on through the duration of the activity.

 Cling wrap is often posed as an alternative to dental dams, but not widely recommended.
-Cling wrap is used in the same way as dental dams, and much more cost effective.
+Cling wrap is used in the same way as dental dams.
 No studies currently exist on the permeability of cling wrap to STI causing pathogens, but it is known to be waterproof.